wqqqy/wqy-hugo-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate working with  Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html) in the School of Computer Science and Technology at  [Zhejiang University](https://www.zju.edu.cn/english/).
-I earned my bachelor’s degree at [Hunan University](http://www-en.hnu.edu.cn/) in 2018.
-Now I am visiting [HexHive](http://hexhive.epfl.ch/) and supervised by Prof. Mathias Payer.
+I am a postdoctoral researcher at [HexHive](http://hexhive.epfl.ch/), EPFL, advised by working with Prof. Mathias Payer.
+I earned my Ph.D. at Zhejiang University in 2024, advised by Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html).
+Prior to that, I earned my bachelor’s degree at [Hunan University](http://www-en.hnu.edu.cn/) in 2018.
+I am broadly interested in software and system security and IoT security.
+Recently, my research focuses on developing novel technologies to understand the risks of modern and emerging systems, such as IoT messaging protocols, embedded systems, and trusted execution environments.
+My research builds on and expands fuzzing, state modeling, formal analysis, binary analysis, and deep learning.
+All research prototypes are released as open-source.

 ### Recent News